roman-milk/roman-milk.github.io/the-hitch-hiker.md

  The motorcycle and the things I did while I owned it took whatever it was inside me that I had brought home from Korea and killed it off.
 My father's confession and my understanding of it healed the riff between us and two years later I met and married the woman who celebrated our fiftieth anniversary with me last month.

  Andy tossed the magazine onto the center of the break room table and the thump it made when it hit brought me out of my reverie.
 "It's rubbish, all rubbish" he said again and all I could do was smile.
-Report_Story #1